Book sale at Show Low Library

 We will give you a library bag and you are welcome to fill it to the top with books of your choice for $10.

-We ask that you wear a mask for your safety and the safety of others.
+We ask that you wear a mask for our safety and the safety of others.

 This is a good way to support your local library and all they offer.